-Amgen Inc., ARCA biopharma, Inc., EUSA Pharma, NephRx, and Synedgen are developing products to treat mucositis that may compete with our mucoadhesive liquid technology.
+ActoGeniX N.V., Avaxia Biologics, Inc, BioAlliance Pharma S.A., Camurus AB, EUSA Pharma, NephRx, PolyMedix, Inc., SciClone Pharmaceuticals, Inc. and Synedgen are developing products to treat mucositis that may compete with our mucoadhesive liquid technology.
+Products which are marketed to treat mucositis are Caphosol by EUSA Pharma and Kepivance by Biovitrum.